Last update 28-04-2025

 Sanctions regime

-Article 46 of Law 22/2011 of 28 July(Abre en nueva ventana) on contaminated soil and waste regulates infringements in those actions or omissions that contravene the provisions of the Law.
+Article 108 of Law 7/2022 of 8 April(Abre en nueva ventana) on contaminated soil and waste regulates infringements in those actions or omissions that contravene the provisions of the Law.
 These infringements are classified as very serious (Section 2), serious (Section 3) and minor (Section 4) and give rise to the imposing of some or all of the following sanctions:

 a) In the case of very serious infringements: